The UK Degree Advantage

 Daily Responsibilities

-- Draft and distribute press releases to media outlets and stakeholders.
+- Craft and distribute press releases to media outlets, ensuring timely and accurate information dissemination.

-- Monitor media coverage and public sentiment regarding the organisation.
+- Monitor media coverage and public sentiment, analyzing trends to inform PR strategies.